github/docs/content/codespaces/prebuilding-your-codespaces/managing-prebuilds.md

 ## Checking, changing, and deleting your prebuild configurations

-The prebuilds that you configure for a repository are created and updated using a {% data variables.product.prodname_actions %} workflow, managed by the {% data variables.product.prodname_codespaces %} service.
+The prebuilds that you configure for a repository are created and updated using a {% data variables.product.prodname_actions %} workflow, managed by the {% data variables.product.prodname_github_codespaces %} service.

 Depending on the settings in a prebuild configuration, the workflow to update the prebuild template may be triggered by these events: